Conflict of Interest Statement

 - ARS Journals will require editors and reviewers to disclose financial and other relationships with Companies.

 - ARS Journals will require editors and reviewers to decline to review manuscripts when conflicts arise.
 The editor will have the ultimate responsibility for determining when a conflict of interest should disqualify an editor or reviewer.
+In cases where there is a potential conflict of interest regarding the editor, an associate editor will determine the need for recusal of the editor in the process.
+In such cases, a senior member of the editorial board should be assigned responsibility and make final decisions.

 - ARS Journals will adopt policies prohibiting the submission of “ghostwritten” manuscripts prepared by or on behalf of Companies.